dropbar/riwstore/index.markdown

   - excerpt: '***What we Do***

 Raines Ironworks specializes in the fusion of steel, copper, brass, zinc, and wood to take your ideas to the next level.
-Handmade range hoods, Firescreens, Counters, Sinks, Fire pits, Gates, Doors.
+Handmade range hoods, firescreens, sinks, fire pits, gates.
 Anything you can imagine, Raines Ironworks can build it.'
 gallery:
   - url: assets/images/riwnew/ghex3.JPG
     image_path: assets/images/riwnew/ghex3.JPG